Skip to main content

 Should I build separate emergency water kits for home and car?

 Yes.
 Disasters can strike when you are away from home, so we recommend separate kits.
 A home kit should include stored water, multiple filter straws, and purification tablets.
 A car kit should include at least one filter straw, a pack of Aquatabs, and a collapsible water container.
-The Timain 2-pack is ideal for splitting between kits at just $14.23 for the pair.
+The Timain 2-pack is ideal for splitting between kits — it is one of the most affordable options available.

 Our Top Pick for Emergency Preparedness

-For comprehensive family emergency water preparedness, we recommend the Membrane Solutions Portable Water Filter Straw (4-Pack) combined with multiple packs of MSR Aquatabs Water Purification Tablets (30-Pack).
+For comprehensive family emergency water preparedness, we recommend the Membrane Solutions Portable Water Filter Straw combined with multiple packs of MSR Aquatabs Water Purification Tablets (30-Pack).
 The filter straws handle bacteria and protozoa while the tablets kill viruses — together, they cover every biological threat.
-Total cost for a family of four: roughly $63.
+Total cost for a family of four is remarkably low.
 That is an investment in peace of mind that could quite literally save lives.